strange/django-country-utils/README.txt

 Django Country Utils
 ====================

-A simple toss-in application I use to a CountryField to Django projects.
+A dirty toss-in application I use to add a CountryField to Django projects.

 Installation
 ============